hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 **Let's create our first host file.**

 First you need the name of your host, from Pavilion's perspective.
 Run ``pav show sys_vars``, and look at the value of the ``sys_name`` variable.
-Pavilion strips out any trailing numbers in the name (multiple frontends on the same cluster are considered the same 'host').
+The provided ``sys_name`` plugin is just the short hostname of the system, with trailing numbers removed such that systems with multiple frontends on the same cluster are considered the same 'host'.
 Create a file based on that name in the ``hosts/`` directory: ``hosts/<sys_name>.yaml``.

 Put the following into that file: